 2) What is your business’s unique value proposition?

-3) What is the purpose of the site?
+3) What is the primary purpose of your website?

-4) Do you have SMART (Specific, Measurable, Attainable, Realistic, Timely) goals for your website that will help you know that the site is a profitable and successful marketing investment?
+4) Do you have SMART (Specific, Measurable, Attainable, Realistic, Timely) goals for your website that will help you know that the site is a profitable investment?

-7) What elements do you like and dislike on their websites?
+7) Looking at their sites, which elements do you like and dislike?

-8) Will this website redesign be a complete overhaul with a new structure and features or simply a new look for your current site?
+8) Will this website redesign be a complete overhaul with a new structure and features or simply a refreshed look for your site?

-9) What types of reports and data based on website usage would you like to be able to review on a monthly, quarterly, or yearly basis?
+9) What kinds of reports and data based on website usage would you like to be able to review on a monthly, quarterly, or yearly basis?

-12) What is your yearly budget for website improvements?
+12) What’s the yearly budget for site improvements?

-13) Do you have specific accessibility requirements beyond what is outlined by WAI-ARIA?
+13) Please describe the accessibility requirements you want to meet beyond what is outlined by WAI-ARIA?

-17) Do you have access, and can you provide usernames and passwords?
+17) Can you access and provide usernames and passwords?

 18) Do you ever have large spikes in traffic that we will need to plan for from a hosting standpoint?